wtinetworkgear/wti-collection/wti/remote/docs/cpm_serial_port_config.rst

   echo (False, bool, None)
-    This is the command echo parameter to assign to the port, 0=Off, 1=On
+    -This is the command echo parameter to assign to the port, 0=Off, 1=On

   break_allow (False, bool, None)